intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-configuration-basics-react.md

 Unity configuration file is also associated with a Solution file which stores information about the detail views of a document, case or a work item.

-Solution file and SolutionName defined in Unity configuration file:
+Solution file and Solution name defined in Unity configuration file:

 ![Unity config](unity-configuration-basics-react/images/image6.png)